All-water supercapacitor enabled by 1-nm clay channels: Results

-We found that the device has an electrolysis threshold of 1.65 V (Fig. \ref{fig4}f, and Fig. S11), higher than the standard 1.23-V limit for bulk water at neutral conditions, which yields higher capacitance, and energy density than that in bulk water systems.
-This is likely due to the combined effects of high water purity and the ultraconfinement of water, which alters its electrodynamics, particularly conductivity (Fig. \ref{fig2}f) and polarizability \cite{Art16, Fum18, Wan24}.
-Our system achieves a capacitance of around 40 F/g and an energy density of around 10 Wh/kg of electrode material, competitive with that of commercial supercapacitors, hybrid capacitors, and some batteries \cite{Pat23}.
-Both parameters have the potential for further optimization.
+Additionally, we found that confined water has an electrolysis threshold of 1.65 V, evident from the efficiency instability observed at high voltages.
+The device operates stably up to approximately 1.6–1.65 V before noticeable efficiency losses appear (Fig. \ref{fig5}e).
+This threshold is higher than the standard 1.23 V one for bulk water at neutral conditions.
+This yields a capacitance of up to 40 F/g and an energy density of around 10 Wh/kg of electrode material, comparable to that of commercial supercapacitors \cite{Pat23}.